JiaHongXu/NewsPaper/README.md

 Write for killing time, just for fun

-## Expect feature
+## Expected feature

-Smooth like ???
+1. Smooth like ???
 Dove ???

-Amazing UI and interaction design, as I could
+2. Amazing UI and interaction design, as I could

-Handy ways to translate english sentence to chinese
+3. Handy ways to translate english sentence to chinese

-Useful for english-learner, especially the enjoy news-reading ones
+4. Useful for english-learner, especially the enjoy news-reading ones
+5. A new way to deal with complex tableview cell reuse
+6. Theme switch
+7. Maybe to translate html websites to reader mode
+8. Optimization in poor network situation

 ## Where the News come from?